dotnet/AspNetCore.Docs/aspnetcore/blazor/components/render-modes.md

 ## WebAssembly render mode

 The WebAssembly render mode renders the component interactively on the client using Blazor WebAssembly.
 The .NET runtime and app bundle are downloaded and cached when the WebAssembly component is initially rendered.
+Components using the WebAssembly render mode must be built from a separate client project that sets up the Blazor WebAssembly host.

 In the following example, the render mode is set to WebAssembly with `@attribute [RenderModeWebAssembly]`.
 The button calls the `UpdateMessage` method when selected.
 The value of `message` changes, and the component is rerendered to update the message in the UI.